Pacific Southwest JACL Presents 2019 District Awards (Part 1)

 “I have worked with many of you here in this room and it has been an honor to preserve the Japanese American legacy in this country,” Hirahara said.
 “My husband has been disabled and I’ve been his caregiver for many years, which many of you did not know.
 But my husband, Terry Takeda, has been my rock, being beside me and allowing me to have the time to be able to tell your story … I love my husband very much and this year we celebrated our 24-year wedding anniversary …

-“I thank you so much again for honoring me and I wish that everyone will consider the model that the City of Anaheim has created to tell the Japanese American legacy story in one American city, and I hope that it will be duplicated in many cities across this country from years to come.”
+“I thank you so much again for honoring me and I wish that everyone will consider the model that the City of Anaheim has created to tell the Japanese American legacy story in one American city, and I hope that it will be duplicated in many cities across this country for years to come.”

 To be continued